Koed00/django-q/docs/monitor.rst

     Returns true or false depending on any tasks still present in the task or result queue.

-    .. py:classmethod:: get(cluster_id, r=redis_client)
+    .. py:classmethod:: get(cluster_id, broker=None)

     Gets the current :class:`Stat` for the cluster id.
-Takes an optional redis connection.
+Takes an optional broker connection.

-    .. py:classmethod:: get_all(r=redis_client)
+    .. py:classmethod:: get_all(broker=None)

     Returns a list of :class:`Stat` objects for all active clusters.
-Takes an optional redis connection.
+Takes an optional broker connection.

 .. rubric:: Footnotes